Zyzle/zyzle.github.io/content/blog/2022-04-16-zola/index.md

 </html>
 ```

-This is a fairly standard html5 template using some semantic html tags.
+This is a fairly standard html5 template using some semantic HTML tags.
 Tera has 3 types of expression delimiters:

 * `{{` and `}}` for expressions
 * `{%` and `%}` for statements
 * `{#` and `#}` for comments

-In the above we pick out the site title from the configuration file with `config.title` and wrap this with a `title` named block which we can override later.
-We also define a block called `content` inside the sites `<main>` tags that we'll be substituting with out page content in later templates.
-For now lets have a look at the `navigation.html` template that will be included in the the `header` tag.
+In the above, we pick out the site title from the configuration file with `config.title` and wrap this with a `title` named block which we can override later.
+We also define a block called `content` inside the site's `<main>` tags that we'll be substituting with our page content in later templates.
+For now, let's have a look at the `navigation.html` template that will be included in the `header` tag.

 ```html